lpod/lpod-python/doc/level1.rst

 Text spans
 ----------
 A text span, in the lpOD scope, is a delimited area included in a paragraph or a heading.
+It's a sub-paragraph text container whose essential function is to associate a particular feature to a limited text run instead of a whole paragraph.

 There are several kinds of text spans.

 - Style spans: a text span can be defined in order to apply a special style to a part of the content of a paragraph/heading.
 As a consequence, it's